Natural Laxative Foods: Compare with drug store laxatives!

 The above two types of dietary fiber present in flax seeds make it a great natural laxative food.

-A study suggests defatted flaxseed meal makes good laxative food.
+A study suggests defatted flaxseed meal makes a good laxative food.
 It facilitates bowel movements for easy stool output and eases constipation (9).

 Whole Grain Rye Bread Laxatives

 Here we are talking about the traditional bread of European Countries.
 It is great for Europeans.
-Knowingly or unknowingly they are eating a meal every day that is rich in dietary fiber.
+Knowingly or unknowingly, they are eating a meal every day that is rich in dietary fiber.

-Meaning, that they become healthy.
+Meaning that they become healthy.
 Their digestive health and immune systems are healthy.
 They enjoy several health benefits because of the regular intake of dietary fiber.
 A study reveals the laxative effect of eating whole-grain rye bread (10).
 So, keep eating whole-grain rye bread every day.

 Whole-grain rye bread is dense and darker in appearance than regular white wheat bread.